mikemckiernan/GenerativeAIExamples/experimental/multimodal_assistant/README.md

-# Customer Service RAG Chatbot with NVIDIA NeMo
+# Multimodal RAG Assistant with NVIDIA NeMo
-Create a reference architecture for customer service RAG which can be used by our customers to build specific use cases for their industry specific workflows.
-It should be easy to adapt, easy to build on top of and using NVIDIA microservices.
+Create a simple example to showcase multimodal RAG.
+It should be easy to adapt, easy to build on top of and uses NVIDIA AI Foundation Models.

 # Implemented Features
 - [RAG in 5 minutes Chatbot Video](https://youtu.be/N_OOfkEWcOk) Setup with NVIDIA AI Playground components